ProgrammingHero1/Service-Review-Assignment/task_description.md

 6. On clicking the view details button, the user will be taken to the service details page: _/services/:id_ route
 7. The service details route will have two sections.

-	7.1. **Service section:-** show all the details of that product with full description.
+	7.1. **Service section:-** show all the details of that Service with full description.

 	7.2. **Review section:-** there will be a review section where a user can see others' reviews of that service.
 A review should contain a text, name, and image of the reviewer, rating(optional).
 The user can also **add his/her own review** for that service.
 But he needs to log in first.
 If the user is not logged in(use conditional rendering), show a text like: Please login to add a review.
 After clicking the login button/link, take him to the login page.
 Otherwise, show a form with a text area and a button to add his review(rating is optional).
 Please store the user info (email, etc.) and service info (service id, etc.) with each review to display the reviews correctly with the relevant service.